 Having reviewed the EarFun Free earlier this year, the price of both earbuds have plummeted to almost half their original price.
 I was thoroughly impressed with the EarFun Free, which offered a decent set of features at a budget-friendly price.
-Read on to discover what the EarFun Air have to offer.

 The EarFun Air are a lightweight pair of true wireless earbuds.
 Where the EarFun Free are small and round in a style reminiscent of the Samsung Galaxy Buds Plus, the EarFun Air are slightly bigger and feature the elongated stem design made popular by Apple’s AirPods.
 The Air come in black and white finishes – and at first glance you’d be forgiven for mistaking the white version for a pair of AirPods, both in and out of the wireless charging case.

 Up close, the resemblance is less obvious.
 There’s no silver ring at the bottom and the stem is wide enough to feature the EarFun logo.
 The shiny, lightweight plastic makes it apparent that these are a cheaper pair of earbuds, but the build quality is hardly surprising given their price.

 The earbuds come with four ear tips of varying sizes, so you can be sure you’re getting a custom fit with a good seal.
 To secure the earbuds, place them in your ear stem down and then rotate.
 EarFun claims to have analysed thousands of ear shapes to ensure an ergonomic fit, and they do feel incredibly snug and secure.